alykes/git-ref/cloning/readme.md

 Creating a bare directory with git clone
-`git clone --bare <repo> <REPO_NAME>.git` (added the .git to signify that this is a bare directory) _Note:_ There is no working directory
+`git clone --bare <repo> <REPO_NAME>.git` (added the .git to signify that this is a bare directory) _Note:_ There is no working directory, this is can be known as the official copy of the repo.
+This is what is hosted on places like github.